 The board has eight 12-bit digital to analog converters.
-The circuit uses an Analog Devices AD5348 which has a single 12-bit input port, a 3-bit address port, and a shared 'start conversion' signal.
+The circuit uses an Analog Devices AD5348 which is an octal DAC chip with a single 12-bit input port, a 3-bit address port, and a shared 'start conversion' signal.
 The outputs are buffered by eight op-amps.
+Conversion values for each DAC may come from either the card's static RAM or from the PC/104 bus.
+The primary I/O connector (P1) is a 40-pin header that has all analog output voltage and current loop pins as well as ground and fused +5 and +12V pins.
+A 10 pin header, P2 is used for control including a general purpose counter output (4-pins, inputs) and monitoring (4-pins, outputs) of the ARB function.

 Two countdown timers (based on an i8254) are provided.
 The output of Counter/Timer 0 (16 bit, see appendix B) is available at connector P2 pin 4.
 The output of chained timers 1 & 2 (32 bit) provide the conversion trigger.
-The 16-bit timer has a 10MHz clock input while the 32-bit trigger timer has a 2MHz clock input, either may generate an interrupt.
+Both the 16-bit timer and the 32-bit trigger timer have 10MHz clock inputs, either may generate an interrupt.
+Note that the ARB's ability to load 8 DACs (sequentially) and each DAC's 10uS conversion rate requires the divisor to be at least 40, resulting in a 50,000Hz maximum output frequency per channel.
+(Up to 8 D/ACs updated simultaneously at 50kHz.)

-The board has a 4-20mA current sink outputs.
+The board has eight 4-20mA current sink outputs.
 Each DAC may drive a 4-20mA sink with digital values from 0 (4mA) to 4095 (20mA).
-This is in addition to and in parallel with the op-amp driven outputs.
+This is in addition to and in parallel with the op-amp driven voltage outputs.
 The current is regulated with FETs, each source lead connects to the card's ground plane through a small resistance and each drain lead connects to the user's circuit.